-At the beginning of the Chhattisgarh Jungle Trek season, when we were busy planning this trek, we were all very excited for our trekkers to experience the unexplored jungles of Chhattisgarh.
+When we had just explored and opened the Chhattisgarh Jungle Trek in 2019, we were all very excited for our trekkers to experience the unexplored jungles of Chhattisgarh.

 I remember having conversations with trekkers who were about to go on this trek.